 Interested in joining?
 Message Crave the Sound on Instagram!

 The CU Independent is an award-winning, student-run 24/7 online news source that offers hands-on experience for people interested in writing, reporting, photography, video production, coding and other forms of multimedia journalism and technology.

 An Emmy-winning TV program and video podcast showcasing science research and education at CU and in Boulder.

-Sko Buff Sports is the official sports division of The Bold, focusing on telling stories through web/print, video production and live broadcast.
+Sko Buffs Sports is the official sports division of The Bold, focusing on telling stories through web/print, video production and live broadcast.
 The organization focuses primarily reporting on the various Division I, club and intramural sports teams at the University of Colorado Boulder.
 The team also produces a bi-monthly television show which allows students to shoot and edit all of their own footage and write their own scripts.
 It is a great, hands-on way to learn about broadcast journalism and CU’s athletic organizations.
 As members of the media, students have access to sporting events and press conferences and conduct interviews with athletes and coaches.